Scientific and Technical Advisory Council (STAC), of the Special Journals Publisher (SJP)

-How the researcher wants to achieve its objective with respect to methods, participants, sampling and data analysis, interpretation of data, the worldview of data with respect to a positive or interpretative, critical or pragmatic paradigm in the context of Public Health, Nutrition, and Dietetics research?
-How will the report or publication of the findings be with respect to a research paper, seminar paper, conference paper, a book chapter, a book or thesis in the context of Public Health, Nutrition, and Dietetics research?
+How does the researcher want to achieve its objective concerning methods, participants, sampling and data analysis, interpretation of data, the worldview of data concerning a positive or interpretative, critical or pragmatic paradigm in the context of Public Health, Nutrition, and Dietetics research?
+How will the report or publication of the findings be concerning a research paper, seminar paper, conference paper, a book chapter, a book or thesis in the context of Public Health, Nutrition, and Dietetics research?
 (27)

-Public Health, Nutrition, and Dietetics research is one of the key drivers of Mother and child health and wellbeing which in turn ultimately impacts the sustainability of societal development (28).
+Public Health, Nutrition, and Dietetics research are some of the key drivers of Mother and child health and wellbeing which in turn ultimately impacts the sustainability of societal development (28).
 The Conceptual framework is important in Public Health, Nutrition, and Dietetics research as it offers quality that determines good outcomes influences the provision of the fundamental principle for setting up a gold standard for scientific research.

 It will also impact the enhancement of consistency and comparability of research results as well as ensures that generally accepted criteria and principles governing science disciplines are ascertained.
 While the objective identifies the goals and purpose, the fundamental provides the how-to achieve the Public Health, Nutrition, and Dietetics research objectives.